cu-mkp/making-knowing-edition/README.md

 Steps:

-1. Run [yarn](https://yarnpkg.com), and the cd into scripts and run yarn there.
+1. Run [yarn](https://yarnpkg.com), and then cd into scripts and run yarn there.

 ```
 yarn